*This post contains affiliate links

 Well, I decided to try my hand at both and see what has been more successful.

-landing my first few (unpaid) gigs
+Landing my first few (unpaid) freelance writing gigs

 After a few declined pitches, I landed my first three acceptances for unpaid features.
 I was okay with that, seeing that I was working on getting experience and gaining exposure.